Bibobu/AdvOfCode/README.md

 people solutions if you don't think about it yourself first.

 If you have any remark or advice to share, do not hesitate to reach me.

+Obviously inputs are the one associated with MY account.
+So use yours.